 There are different types of migraines, and hence the symptoms vary.

 Migraines are identified on the basis of stages which are divided into four phases.
-Each phase is identified with different set of symptoms and can help understand the process of onset of problem.
+Each phase is identified with a different set of symptoms and can help understand the process of onset of the problem.

 The 4 phases of Migraine

 The phase that occurs a day or two before the attack.
-The patient might notice elusive changes which are a warning signs of an upcoming migraine attack.
+The patient might notice elusive changes which are warning signs of an upcoming migraine attack.
 These commonly include:

 - Food cravings